shannonymous/hubspot-proposals/README.md

 # hubspot-proposals
-The sample code here modifies the HubSpot Quotes (Simple) and adds an additional column for Product Images.
+The sample code here modifies the HubSpot `Quotes (Simple)` template and adds an additional column for Product Images.

 Requirements:
-Create a custom property `images` in  `Products`.
+Create a custom property `image` in  `Products`.
 Store the image URL in images.
 For example "https://f.hubspotusercontent20.net/hubfs/7248622/SE_Logo_RGB-01.png"

 Clone the HubSpot default proposals theme: